-This is the TCL 8-Series 75-inch TV ($2,999).
+This is the TCL 8-Series QLED TV.
 It has Roku smart functionality.
 It has quantum dots.
 It supports both Dolby Vision for HDR content and Dolby Atmos for immersive sound.
 It has a slew of premium features, including some innovations that only TCL can offer, and our review unit measures a whopping 75 inches from corner to corner.

 TCL is a company known for its excellent-quality TVs, but in the North American market that reputation extends primarily to affordable, budget-friendly sets, such as the TCL 6-Series Roku TV and other inexpensive Roku TVs that frequently are found on our best cheap 4K TV list.